kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana.md

 Community users have faced two issues when using Prometheus-like TSDBs:
 * Kiali may report that the TSDB is unreachable, and/or
-* Kiali may show empty metrics if the TSBD does no implement the `/api/v1/status/config`.
+* Kiali may show empty metrics if the TSBD does not implement the `/api/v1/status/config`.

 To fix these issues, you may need to provide a custom health check endpoint for the TSDB and/or manually provide the configurations that Kiali reads from the